education

 [Fact] Distance learning coordinators have an overall AI exposure of 50% as of 2025 — that is high, placing this occupation in the "high transformation" category.
 But the automation _risk_ is more moderate at 36%, which tells us something important: much of the AI exposure is augmentation, not replacement.

-There are about 28,500 people working in this role in the U.S., earning a median wage of roughly $67,490 per year.
-[Fact] BLS projects +8% growth through 2034, which is well above average.
+There are about 28,500 people working specifically in distance-learning roles in the U.S., earning a median wage of roughly $67,490 per year.
 The pandemic permanently expanded online education, and institutions need coordinators to manage the growing complexity of digital learning ecosystems.

 Where AI Hits Hardest — and Where It Does Not